 youth to ask questions directly of an astronaut orbiting the Earth on the

 International Space Station (ISS).

 out of range at about 11:20 AM.
-During this short pass 15
+During this short pass 15 scouts spoke

 cases acknowledging their name.

 contact was subject to the crew member’s availability.
-We

-anticipated
+We had anticipated

 that this contact would be successful and it was!
 Thanks again to all

 to view some photos of the event.